La5te2/ChessAI/Gadus.md

 ### 5.9 Root Evaluation and Policy

-After the simulation phase, the root evaluation uses the network estimate when no simulation has completed and the empirical root mean otherwise:
+After the simulation phase, the root evaluation is determined by whether any simulation has completed:

 $$
 V_{\mathrm{root}}(x_0)=